HIGHLIGHTS OF INDEPENDENCE DAY

 - 9:30 and 10:45 a.m.
 Learn the secrets hidden in the Robert Carter House from architectural historians in Building Detectives (Free with admission ticket, but separate reservation required)

 - 10:00 a.m. and 12:30 p.m.
 Take a Children’s Tour of the Palace to discover what life was like for Virginia’s last royal governor’s family.
-(Free with admission ticket, but separate reservation required)
+(Free for Annual, Good Neighbor, and Collegiate Passholders, and guests staying at Colonial Williamsburg Hotels, but separate reservation required)

 - 12:30 p.m. and 1:30 p.m.
 Visit a Nation Builder at the Charlton Stage (Free with admission ticket)